kigster/sparkfun7SD/README.md

 * SPI

-It's probably about 20 minute excercize to implement SPI interface too, so when I find them I'll add that also :)  In the meantime, feel free to fork and submit a pull request if you add an implementation!
+It's probably about 20 minute excercize to implement SPI interface too, so when I find the time I'll add that feature :)  In the meantime, feel free to fork and submit a pull request if you add an implementation!

 ## Examples